-At Tidemill, all students in KS2 are invited to apply to be a sports leader.
-From these applications, four sports leaders are chosen from each year group to work alongside the PE subject leader.
-Sports leaders support and promote PE around the school and represent the interests of pupils in their year.
+At Tidemill, all pupils in Key Stage 2 are invited to apply to be a Sports Leader.
+From these applications, Sports Leaders are chosen from each year group to work alongside the PE Subject Lead.
+Sports Leaders support and promote PE around the school and represent the interests of pupils in their year.
 They attend regular meetings and training which enable them to contribute to the planning and management of lessons, including competitions and events in sport.
-Their roles also enable them to attend inter-school competitions as reporters and photographers, and assist with the planning and running of half-termly intra-school tournaments.
-In addition to this, they assist in EYFS and KS1 lessons and promote enjoyment and positive attitudes in PE.
-The Tidemill Sports Leaders are also valued contributors to sporting events during the school year, including Healthy Schools Week and Sports Day.
+Their role also enables them to attend inter-school competitions as reporters and photographers, and allows them to assist with the planning and running of half-termly intra-school tournaments.
+In addition to this, they assist in EYFS and Key Stage 1 lessons, and are valued contributors to whole school sporting events during the school year, including Healthy Schools Week and Sports Day.

-At Tidemill Academy, KS2 children learn Spanish and love having this opportunity to learn a new language and explore the culture of Spanish speaking countries around the world.
-As part of their language learning, children have the opportunity to apply to become a Spanish leader.
+At Tidemill, Key Stage 2 children learn Spanish and love having this opportunity to learn a new language and explore the culture of Spanish speaking countries around the world.
+As part of their language learning, children have the opportunity to apply to become a Spanish Leader.
 If awarded the position, the children help the language teacher to raise the profile of Spanish across the school.
 This includes language learning activities at playtime, supporting with special events and teaching rhymes and songs to the younger children.
-Language leaders can be identified by their Spanish leader badges and their love of learning languages!
+Language leaders can be identified by their Spanish Leader badges and their love of learning languages!